All posts

 Vicky Volvovski

-The EV tax credit has a few requirements that impact if you and/or the specific make and model you choose qualify.
-To qualify, the following requirements must be met:
+The EV tax credit has a few requirements that impact if you and/or the specific vehicle you choose qualify.
+The rules are complicated.
+We try to break down the requirements as simply as possible.
+This post has two sections:

-Taxpayers's adjusted gross income (AGI) must be below the following thresholds to be eligible for the new and used EV car credit:
+A taxpayers's adjusted gross income (AGI) must be below the following thresholds to be eligible for the new EV car credit:

 Price cap

-If your AGI is below the thresholds listed above, then you qualify if you select an EV that meets the following MSRP (manufacturer's suggested retail price).
-MSRP is the retail price of the automobile suggested by the manufacturer, including options, accessories and trim but excluding destination fees.
+MSRP (manufacturer's suggested retail price) is the retail price of the automobile suggested by the manufacturer, including options, accessories and trim but excluding destination fees.
 It does not include taxes or other fees added on by the dealer.
+In order to qualify, the price of the new EV must be below these thresholds:

 Type of EV MSRP

-EVs must have final assembly within North America.
+New EVs must have final assembly within North America.
 When purchasing the car, ask the seller to confirm where it was assembled.
-You can also check the National Highway Traffic Safety Administration’s VIN database to find a specific car’s final assembly details.
+You can also ask for the car's VIN (vehicle identification number) and plug it into the Department of Energy's VIN checker.

 Tax credit amount